jborean93/RemoteForge/docs/en-US/about_RemoteForgeTransports.md

 In this example `Invoke-Remote MyForge:foo` will call the `Create` method with the value `foo`.
 It is up to this implementation to parse the string provided and construct the `MyForgeInfo` object containing the connection details.
-When the session is being created, the `CreateTransport()` method will be called that provides the `IRemoteForgeTransport` object used by the actual connection.
+When the session is being created, the `CreateTransport()` method will be called that provides the `RemoteTransport` object used by the actual connection.
 This method should use any class properties stored on the object that defines the transport itself.

-The [IRemoteForgeTransport](https://github.com/jborean93/RemoteForge/blob/main/src/RemoteForge/IRemoteForgeTransport.cs) implementation must define the following four methods:
+The [RemoteTransport](https://github.com/jborean93/RemoteForge/blob/main/src/RemoteForge/RemoteTransport.cs) implementation must define the following five methods:

 ```csharp
 using RemoteForge;